apache/systemds/src/main/python/docs/source/getting_started/install.rst

 Once installed you please verify your version numbers.
 Additionally you have to install a few python packages.
+We sugest to create a new virtual environment using virtualenv.
+All commands are run inside src/python/.
+We asume that in the following scripts python==python3

+  python -m venv python_venv

 Note depending on your installation you might need to use pip3 instead of pip::

   pip install numpy py4j wheel requests